JR-Portfolio/Motor/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 The project:
+- Tech: React Vite and Firebase for the data handling.
 - Practical coding exercise for tracking my motor vehicle related events ex when service was done, my trips etc. For the database part I'm using firebase collections.